 Detailed configuration of the Digit Conversion Tree Configuration is shown in Figure 47.
 The Incoming Digits can be added to map to the Converted Digits which would be the associated CS1000 system phone DN.
-This DCNO has been configured on route 100 as shown in Figure 32.
+This DCNO has been assigned to route 100 as shown in Figure 32.

-In the following configuration, the incoming call from the PSTN to DID with prefix 4610XXX will be translated to the associated DN with 4 digits.
-For testing purposes, DID number 4610XXX5875 is translated to 1700 for voicemail testing.
+In the following configuration, the incoming call from the PSTN to DID with prefix 204XXX will be translated to the associated DN with 4 digits.
+For testing purposes, DID number 204XXX4613 is translated to 1700 for voicemail testing or translated to 4613 for Mobile Service Access DN number.